Pathogen-Genomics-Cymru/lodestone/README.md

 Path to assembly summary refseq file (taken from [here](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/assembly_summary_refseq.txt)).
 A local version is stored for reproducibility purposes in ```resources/``` but for best results download the latest version.
 * **permissive**<br />
 One of "yes" or "no".
 If "yes", continue to clockwork flags will be ignored and alignment will be performed anyway.
 If there are not enough reads and/or not a reference found the programme will still exit.
+* **collate**<br />
+One of "yes" or "no".
+If "yes" collate function will be ran to collect all resistance profiling reports

 For more information on the parameters run `nextflow run main.nf --help`